 Garage Door Insulation Kits: The Best Way to Keep Your Garage Warm in the Winter and Cool in the Summer

 While adding space heaters in the winter or portable fans in the summer can help regulate how warm or cool your garage is, insulation is ultimately the best way to keep your garage cool in summer and warm in winter.
 Insulation helps control your garage temperature since it reduces air loss and prevents air from getting in.
 Since garages are one of the worst parts of a home when it comes to energy efficiency, insulation is crucial.
-When you control your garage’s temperature using insulation, you’re also keeping energy costs down as you reduce the amount of energy necessary to heat up or cool down the rest of your home.
+When you control your garage’s climate and temperature using insulation, you’re also keeping energy costs down as you reduce the amount of energy necessary to heat up or cool down the rest of your home.
 Insulating your garage doors with insulation kits also makes your garage door more sturdy, since insulation helps strengthen the door and makes it less susceptible to dents from accidentally hitting it or other damage by natural elements.

 Insulation kits also reduce noise from opening and closing your garage door and decrease any noise from outside your door.
-Insulation allows you to use your garage for your favorite hobbies or recreationally, making it a comfortable atmosphere no matter the weather.
+Insulation allows you to use your garage for your favorite hobbies or recreationally, making it a comfortable and controlled atmosphere no matter the weather.
 When you search for an insulation kit, look for one with a high R-value.
 R-value measures how effective a material is at insulating based on its chemical properties and thickness.
 The higher the R-value, the more effective the insulation.
 However, when it comes to R-values for garage doors, they can sometimes be measured using different methods.
 This makes it challenging to figure out what R-value you specifically need to insulate your garage door, so it’s always best to seek professional assistance to find the right insulation kit for you.

 Additionally, insulation kits require careful precision to cut the insulation to fit your garage door panels perfectly before securing them on.
 To ensure that your insulation kit works the way it should and your garage can stay warm in the freezing cold and cool in the scorching temps, trust a professional to install your garage door insulation.
 At EXL Garage Doors, we offer insulation kits and professional installation services, as well as a variety of Clopay insulated garage doors for your home if you’re looking for a complete door update.